marko-js/language-server/packages/language-tools/src/__tests__/fixtures/tag-var-syntax-error/__snapshots__/tag-var-syntax-error.expected/index.md

   19 |
   20 | }));
 > 21 | const { %x } = Marko._.rendered.returns[1].value;
      |              ^ Declaration or statement expected.
-This '=' follows a block of statements, so if you intended to write a destructuring assignment, you might need to wrap the the whole assignment in parentheses.
+This '=' follows a block of statements, so if you intended to write a destructuring assignment, you might need to wrap the whole assignment in parentheses.
   22 | return;
   23 | })();
   24 | export default new (